Zaslat/docker-build/README.md

                         number of the most recent images to keep in cache (defaults to 5)
-  --no-pull             disables automatic pull of Docker base image --dockerfile DOCKERFILE
+  --no-pull             disables automatic pull of Docker base image --build-arg BUILD_ARGS
+                        build arg appended to docker build command (multiple can be specified)
-                        path to the Dockerfile relative to current working directory (or --workdir if set) --docker-context DOCKER_CONTEXT
+  --file DOCKERFILE     path to the Dockerfile relative to current working
+                        directory (or --workdir if set) --docker-context DOCKER_CONTEXT
                         context of docker build command relative to current